 There are many things to serve eggplant parmesan alongside, but here are some of our favorite pairings.

 Salad.
-We always love pairing eggplant parmesan with a salad, typically Mediterranean or Italian-style, such as our Tuscan artichoke salad, chickpea Greek salad, or our Tuscan Panzanella salad.
+We always love pairing eggplant parmesan with a Mediterranean or Italian-style salad, such as our Tuscan artichoke salad, chickpea Greek salad, or our Tuscan Panzanella salad.
 For a pasta & salad combo, you can pair it with our Italian pasta salad!

 Bread.
 A crusty Italian bread, french banquette, or homemade sourdough loaf makes for the perfect vessel for scooping up any tomato sauce that gets left behind!

 Vegetables.
 To add some color, we love to serve this with roasted, sauteed, or grilled vegetables!
-Whether that be sauteed Brussels sprouts, zucchini, roasted asparagus, or a medley of your favorite seasonal vegetables.
+Whether sauteed Brussels sprouts, zucchini, roasted asparagus, or a medley of your favorite seasonal vegetables.

 More Italian Eggplant Recipes